Shirt color combinations matter in eCommerce.

 Analogous colors are colors that are next to each other on the color wheel.
 They offer more variation and can make any design look well-composed and visually appealing.

 Use analogous colors if you want to achieve a low contrast yet stylish shirt design.

 Recommended Sellfy product color combination: shirt Red & ink #EAA221.

 Red and orange are the warmest analogous colors—a perfect color combination for a fun and vibrant design.
-In fact, orange has been called one of the five biggest color trends of 2021!
+In fact, orange was one of the five biggest color trends of 2021!
 It was also one of Pantone’s Spring 2021 Colors (called Marigold).
 According to Pantone, the rich color of orange evokes a cozy and friendly vibe.